 - Mitigate the effects of mental health conditions like anxiety or depression

-The benefits of self-care can vary from individual to individual.
-The benefits reaped depend on the nature of the activities, how regularly one engages in the activities, and what conditions or health problems you might be dealing with.
+The benefits of self-care can vary from individual to individual and depend on the nature of the activities, how regularly one engages in the activities, and what conditions or health problems you might be dealing with.
 But any little bit helps.

 How Do You Practice Self-Care?

 The best way to incorporate self-care into your daily life will involve creating a routine—and sticking to it.
-According to psychology, some of the best ways to implement (and keep) your own self-care routine include:
+According to psychological studies, some of the best ways to implement (and keep) your own self-care routine include:

 - Creating an easy-to-follow, daily plan

-- Taking the time required, (up to 12 weeks) to make the activities in your self-care routine habits
+- Taking the time required (up to 12 weeks) to make the self-care activities in your routine become habits

 - Finding peers or those in your community who enjoy some of the same activities